panchalsagar1815/Detection-of-Brain-Tumor/README.md

 **Data Processing:**
 1. **Data Cleaning and Preprocessing:**
-   - Addressed image artifacts, noise, and inconsistencies for reliable model training.
+   - Addressed image artefacts, noise, and inconsistencies for reliable model training.
    - Ensured uniformity and quality in the dataset.

 2. **Data Visualization and EDA:**